Filé powder: History and etymology

 Choctaw Native Americans of the American South (Florida, Mississippi, Alabama, Louisiana) were the first to use dried, ground sassafras leaves as a seasoning.
 The French word filé is the past participle of the verb filer, meaning (among other things) "to turn into threads", "to become ropy".

 The name gumbo may derive from the word ki ngombo, often shortened to gombo, which meant okra in the Central Bantu dialect.
 Okra was a common thickener in soups and stews prepared by the African inhabitants of Louisiana, who were brought to the colony in large numbers beginning in 1719.

 Some scholars have suggested that the gumbo was adapted from the West African soups and stews which were thickened with okra.
 Eventually, okra was replaced as a thickener with the traditional sassafras.
 The earliest known mention of the dish is from a transcript of the interrogation of an enslaved African woman named Comba in 1764.
 In it, she states that she gave "un gombeau" to another slave.

 Other scholars have suggested that the name may derive from the Choctaw word for filé (kombo).
 Some early 20th century authors, most notably Celestine Eustis, suggested that gumbo including filé powder was an early special-occasion dish for native tribes.
 This is further implied by a late 18th-century Creole practice.
 At that time, rice was a luxury for many Creoles.
 They served gumbo over corn grits, a pairing common in the stews of native tribes.

 Health concerns

-Safrole and sassafras oil have been banned by the FDA as a carcinogen since 1960 and cannot be used in food manufacture for this reason.
+The sassafras plant contains safrole, which has been banned by the United States Food and Drug Administration as a carcinogen since 1960.
+The plant, as well as the oil derived from it, cannot be used in food manufacture for this reason.
 According to a study published in 1997, sassafras leaves (from which filé is produced) do not contain detectable amounts of safrole.